What TikTok Creator Agencies Won't Tell You Before You Sign

 What Is a TikTok Creator Agency?

-At its core, a TikTok creator agency provides professional services to content creators operating on TikTok.
+A TikTok creator agency provides professional services to content creators operating on TikTok.
 But the services vary enormously — and understanding which type you are dealing with before you sign anything is the most important step you can take.

 Types of TikTok Creator Agencies

 Growth agencies focus on growing your account.
-Strategy, content coaching, analytics optimization, and sometimes content production support.
+Strategy, content coaching, analytics optimization, and sometimes production support.
 Their goal is follower count, engagement rate, and reach — not brand deal revenue.

 Marketing agencies are hired by brands, not by creators.
 They connect brands with relevant creators for campaigns.
 You might work with them as a creator, but they represent the brand’s interests.
 Never confuse these for someone in your corner.

 Creator consulting agencies provide strategic guidance and coaching without managing day-to-day operations.
-They build your skills and systems so you can grow independently.
+They build your skills and systems so you grow independently.
 This model works well for creators who want expertise without giving up control.

-How you identify which type you are evaluating absolutely determines whether an agency relationship helps or hurts you.
+How you identify which type you are evaluating determines whether an agency relationship helps or costs you.
 An agency that specializes in negotiating brand deals will not help you grow 100K followers.
 An agency optimized for follower growth will not negotiate your brand deals.
 Match the type to your actual need.

 Brand Deal Negotiation and Management